mangalam-research/wed/doc/usage.rst

 Browser Requirements
 ====================

-While potential users of wed should definitely heed the warnings below, we have started testing wed on SauceLab's server under their OpenSauce program so support for various platforms should improve.

-Wed is primarily developed using a recent version of Chrome (version 33; versions 26-31 have also been used earlier) and a recent version of Firefox (version 26; versions 20-25 have also been used earlier) for testing.
-Ideally wed should work with recent versions of other browsers but since it is not routinely tested with those browsers there may be bugs specific to running wed in those browsers.
-File an issue in github if you find a problem with IE 9 or higher or a relatively recent other kind of desktop browser or (obviously) with the browsers used for testing wed.
+Wed is primarily developed using a recent version of Chrome (version 33; versions 26-32 have also been used earlier) and a recent version of Firefox (version 26; versions 20-25 have also been used earlier) for testing.
+Here is the list of officially supported browsers, in order of decreasing priority:

+* Chrome 33 and higher and Firefox 26 and over, about equally.

+* IE 10 and 11, about equally.

+File an issue on github if you find a problem with one of the supported browsers above.
+IE 9 is neither supported nor unsupported.
+See the section on `IE 9`_ below for an explanation.

 We would like to support phone and tablet browsers but due to a lack of development resources, such support is unlikely to materialize soon.
 In decreasing order of likelihood, the following cases are unlikely to ever be supported:

 * Versions of Chrome and Firefox older than those mentioned above.

-* Versions of IE older than 9.
+* IE 8 and earlier.

 * Antique browsers.